Sustainability Drives Packaging Design

 Increased demand for ethically sourced, sustainable products and responsible corporate behavior is rapidly changing the packaging industry.
 Whether the driver for change be consumer expectations or legislation, the world’s biggest brands have committed to investing in more sustainable packaging practices.

 But what exactly is sustainable packaging?

-“Sustainable Packaging” has several factors and the Sustainable Packaging Coalition lists to help us define it.
+“Sustainable Packaging” has several factors and the Sustainable Packaging Coalition lists several criteria to help us define it.
 Though the SPC does not call out one criterion as more important than the other, we’ve found the below to be very important as we assist customers in meeting their sustainability initiatives.

 Design to Optimize Materials and Energy

 Proactive decisions in the packaging design phase can mean big sustainability gains, in addition to meeting your cost, performance, and regulatory requirements.

 Our goal should be to minimize the energy necessary to create, construct, transport and eventually recycle the package.
 When designing packaging, eliminate excess materials and wasted space.
 A smaller, more form-fitting package does more than just reduce the amount of material necessary to package your product.

 You can also reduce the footprint of each parcel.
 This means less space is necessary to stack products in your warehouse and your supply chain will be able to handle the transportation of more units without accruing additional costs.

 Use Renewable or Recycled Source Materials